 If you have an existing fireplace hearth that you want to convert to electric, you can either get a log set or an electric fireplace insert.
 These units can also be used with a mantle (if you have an outdated electric fireplace that you want to upgrade, for example).

-In many cases, however, this is not a problem because fireplaces are typically built to a standard size of 28-36 inches wide and 20-24 inches tall.
+In many cases, though, this is not a problem.
+For example, most fireplaces are typically built to a standard size of 28-36 inches wide and 20-24 inches tall.
 In addition, many inserts come with a trim kit that covers any gaps if there is not an exact size match.

 And did I mention, these can be really easy to install.
 Check out this video for installation instructions: